 Is Ranked-Choice Voting Too Complicated?

 Elections in which voters can rank their choices instead of voting for only one candidate per office are spreading, and have public support.
 But they raise legal difficulties in light of how people actually treat elections.
 Ranked-choice voting is much harder than it looks.
+If corners are cut too much, ranked-choice voting will be destroyed and abandoned in a just a bunch of years.

 The biggest problem may be in how to count ambiguous votes.
 The voters usually are not personally too ambiguous about their views, but most of the voters are not present in the counting rooms; and many of the ballots by themselves may not clearly reveal voters’ intentions to counters.
 To deal with this requires one set of rules that will be carried out by several bodies of people with different needs that are almost in conflict and hard, possibly impossible, to resolve.
+And all must be consistent with each other and if the same election is recounted over time.

 Counts have to be managed by election officials; courts; and computer programmers.